 Today we return to Sinuwa, which is easier because we descend the majority of the way (5 hours).

 Sinuwa to Ghandrung (1940m)

 From Sinuwa we continue to Chhomrong from where the trail descends through forests to Gurjung Khola and then the trail ascends slightly until Kimrong.
 Then we reach the top of the Deurali, from where it is an easy way to reach Ghandruk.
 Ghandruk is a village of Gurung people, one of the ethnic groups of Nepal; they have their own dialect, culture, costume, and life style.
 Ghandruk is one of the most famous destinations for trekkers known for its beautiful mountain views.
 (It is an easy reach from Pokhara or Kathmandu.)
 Our early arrival means we have the afternoon to visit the one of the Gurung Museum and explore the village (4:30 hrs).

 Trek to Birethanti, Naya Pul; then drive to Pokhara (910m)

-From Ghandrung it’s easy walking, all down hill, to Naya Pul where our trekking ends (4 hrs).
+From Ghandruk, it’s easy walking, all downhill, to Nayapul, where our trekking ends (4 hrs).
 Our private transport to drive us to Pokhara about an hour away.
 Overnight at the hotel

 Fly back from Pokhara to Kathmandu.

-Fly back to Kathmandu by the early morning flight.
-Overnight stay at hotel.
+Return to Kathmandu by early morning flight.
+Staying at a hotel for the night